lindorff/JiraUserManagementScraper/readme.md

 _Has only been tested to work on Chrome_

+**Note:** (known bug) Chrome _might_ throw an error if the DevTools window is detached as a separate window instead of split from the main browser window.

 ## Testing

 To run the tests, just run `node jira-users.js` and the tests from `tests.js` will be run appropriately.